-Bobby Clarke assisted on two of the Flyer markers, including the game-winner.
+Bobby Clarke assisted on two of the Flyer markers, including Hale's game-winner.

 1973 -- Bill Barber scored a late first period power play goal and Bernie Parent turned away all 25 shots he faced as the Flyers blanked the Chicago Blackhawks 1-0 at the Spectrum.

-1975 -- Each member of the LCB Line scored a goal as the line totaled three goals and eight points, and Wayne Stephenson made 31 saves to lead the Flyers to an 8-1 drubbing of the Boston Bruins at the Spectrum.
+1975 -- Each member of the LCB Line scored a goal as the line totaled three goals and eight points, and Wayne Stephenson stopped 31 of 32 shots to lead the Flyers to an 8-1 drubbing of the Boston Bruins at the Spectrum.

 Orest Kindrachuk, Bob Kelly, Andre Dupont, Lonsberry, and rookie Mel Bridgman also hit the back of the net for Philadelphia, who won for a third straight outing and ran their season record to 8-1-2.

-1979 -- Mel Bridgman, Rick MacLeish, and Reggie Leach each scored goals, and Pete Peeters stopped 31 of 32 shots in a 3-1 triumph over the St. Louis Blues at the Spectrum.
+1979 -- Mel Bridgman, Rick MacLeish, and Reggie Leach each scored, and Pete Peeters stopped 31 of 32 shots in a 3-1 triumph over the St. Louis Blues at the Spectrum.

-Leach's tally gave him nine goals in his last six games and 10 in Philadelphia's first nine contests of the year, as the team ran its unbeaten streak to seven games (6-0-1) and overall season mark to 7-1-1.
+Red-hot Leach's tally gave him nine goals in his last six games and 10 in Philadelphia's first nine contests of the year, as the team ran its unbeaten streak to seven games (6-0-1) and overall season record to 7-1-1.

-1980 -- Bill Barber scored twice in a three-goal Flyers' third period as they erased a 2-0 deficit and Rick St. Croix made 28 saves in a 3-3 tie with the Quebec Nordiques at Le Colisee.
+1980 -- Bill Barber scored twice in a three-goal Flyers' third period as they erased a two-goal deficit and Rick St. Croix made 28 saves to forge a 3-3 deadlock with the Quebec Nordiques at Le Colisee.

-Goals by Robbie Ftorek and Marc Tardif gave Quebec a two-goal lead heading into the third period, but goals from Barber and Al Hill in the first 2:03 of the frame knotted the game at 2-2.
-Barber then gave Philadelphia their first lead of the game with a power play marker midway through the third, before Jamie Hislop beat St. Croix for the game-tying tally less than three minutes later.
+Goals by Robbie Ftorek and Marc Tardif gave Quebec a 2-0 lead heading into the third period, but goals from Barber and Al Hill in the first 2:03 of the frame knotted the game at 2-apiece.
+Barber then gave Philadelphia their first lead of the game with a power play marker midway through the frame, but St. Croix yielded the game-tying goal to Jamie Hislop less than three minutes later.

-1981 -- Defenseman Bob "The Count" Dailey suffers a career-ending injury as his ankle is shattered when he crashes into the boards while in a race for an icing touch up with Tony McKegney in a 6-3 loss to the Buffalo Sabres at Memorial Auditorium.
+1981 -- Defenseman Bob "The Count" Dailey suffered a career-ending injury as his ankle was shattered when he crashed into the end boards while in a race for an icing touch up with Tony McKegney in a 6-3 loss to the Buffalo Sabres at Memorial Auditorium.

-1986 -- Tim Kerr's power play goal with 53 seconds left in regulation snaps a 2-2 tie and Ron Hextall made 21 saves as the Flyers pulled out a late 4-2 win over the Boston Bruins at the Spectrum.
+1986 -- Tim Kerr's power play goal with 0:53 left in regulation snapped a 2-2 tie and Ron Hextall made 21 saves as the Flyers pulled out a late 4-2 win over the Boston Bruins at the Spectrum.

 1987 -- Murray Craven had a goal and three points and Brian Propp scored his 300th career NHL goal in a 4-1 triumph over the Los Angeles Kings at the Spectrum.